-Managing Director Lance Pollard and Director Michael Bigg acted for the Australian developer of a pain relief treatment called “Tri-Solfen” initially designed for lambs but which is now getting a global boost, with investment by UK based Dechra Pharmaceuticals.
+Managing Director Lance Pollard and Director Michael Bigg acted for the Australian developer of an animal pain relief treatment called “Tri-Solfen” initially designed for lambs but which is now getting a global boost, with investment by UK based Dechra Pharmaceuticals.

 Dechra has taken a 33 per cent share of the Australian corporate group Animal Ethics and in addition, has obtained the rights to sell the Australian product-Tri-Solfen-for all animal species overseas.